-During the reporting period, EDC updated its Privacy Policy in order to, among other things, refer to statutory obligations set out in global privacy laws to which EDC is subject due to its international business practices.
+EDC's Privacy Policy refers to the statutory obligations set out in global privacy laws to which EDC is subject due to its international business practices.
 Several guidelines and procedures complement the policy to provide guidance to employees and ensure consistent practices are followed.